apiel/test-crawler/Readme.md

 ## Pins

 Pins are the references screenshot to make the comparison with.
 While crawling, the crawler is comparing page to pin.
-To create a pin go in the result page of your crawling, each screenshot has some action buttons:
+To create a pin go in the result page of your crawling result, each screenshot has some action buttons:

 ![screenshot-action-buttons](https://github.com/apiel/test-crawler/blob/master/screenshots/screenshot-action-btn.png?raw=true)